 The Funplex – East Hanover & Mount Laurel

 A mega entertainment center for older kids and adults, The Funplex is an ideal choice for families that want to let loose on New Year's Eve.
-Admission includes a buffet dinner, a DJ-led music party, unlimited rides, and a $10 arcade game card.
-The fun kicks off at 7pm, culminates with a midnight countdown, and clears out at 12:30am.
+The party starts at 10am, culminates with a balloon drop at 8pm, and finishes at 10pm.
+Purchase an Extreme Band any time during the day and receive a free pass to the dinner buffet (6pm-8pm).
 Although The Funplex is family-friendly, most of the attractions are geared toward older kids (7 & up) and even the pre-teen set would enjoy a night here.

 iPlay America – Freehold

 iPlay America's annual bash for all ages features hours of fun from 7:30pm to 1am.
-Kids can use their included iRide Plus Pass and $10 game card to stay entertained throughout the night.
+Kids can use their unlimited ride pass and $10 game card to stay entertained throughout the night.
 They'll also enjoy lots of prizes and giveaways, party favors, a cool light show, and a rockin' DJ.
 There's even a cocktail area for adults.
 To cap off the celebration, watch the ball drop on one of five large-screen TVs as confetti cannons are set off.
 Admission is free for toddlers.
 Dining options can be added for an additional cost.

 Kids can enjoy their own kind of bubbly at Sahara Sam's New Year's Eve party.